atlisg/vegan-bot/pm.md

 * About page
 * Bot drawings for backgrounds
+* Implement stats (hits for each answer and each source)
+* Change editor settings, e.g. `trailing-commas: true`
 * Add services:
   * animal-rights.com (https://www.animal-rights.com/faqfile.html)
   * some more
-* Implement stats (hits for each answer and each source)
+* Deploy to server
+* Make it work for all screen sizes (developed for mobile)
+* Fix vegansidekick service so that the trailing questions don't get shown

+### In Progress

 * Implement a "Share" button

-### In Progress

-* Push to git repo

 ### Done